isopycn-ale/iapsoecs.github.io/aboutus.md

 ## Committee members

-Alejandra Sanchez-Franks (UK, chairperson):
+**Alejandra Sanchez-Franks (UK, chairperson):**
 Alejandra is a research scientist in the Marine Physics and Ocean Climate Group at the National Oceanography Centre (NOC) in Southampton.
+She joined NOC after finishing her PhD in Stony Brook University, New York in April 2015 to work on the Bay of Bengal Boundary Layer Experiment (BoBBLE) project, which is a joint collaboration between the UK and India investigating the role of the Bay of Bengal in monsoon variability.
+As of January 2019, she has joined the RAPID-AMOC (project monitoring the Atlantic meridional overturning circulation) team.